tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-8/talk-19-talk-19-Project_2_Research/talk-19-Project_2_Research.md

 ---
 icon:
-  type: carbon:task
+  type: mdi:help-circle-outline
-  color: 607D8B
+  color: 398126
 ---

-Project 2 (Research)

-This module gives the student experience in developing a computing-related project by undertaking re ...
+This module gives the student experience in developing a computing-related project by undertaking research, based on the work the student has complete ...